rsdoiel/rsdoiel.github.io/blog/2020/05/01/Combining-Oberon-and-C.md

 ## Fmt, an example

-In my demostration of Karl's instructions I will be creating a module named `Fmt` that includes two procedures `Int()` and `Real()` that let you use a C-style format string to format an INTEGER
+In my demonstration of Karl's instructions I will be creating a module named `Fmt` that includes two procedures `Int()` and `Real()` that let you use a C-style format string to format an INTEGER